Hem0Goblin/2D_Map_Maker/README.md

 click load then close tab

 ---
-Use your pics to edit your map\
+Use your tiless to edit your map\
 You can switch on/off backgrund\
 At the end you can save your file as '.txt' and use it for your other projects\